realtechsupport/ActionCameraCode/README.md

 Known issues:
-HD format 1920x1080 @ 30fps in H264 is fine.
-However, H265 encoded files are currently not supported (on the todo list)
+H265 encoded files are currently not supported (on the todo list)